WorkestraDocs

 Service Areas

-Geographic zones used as a soft constraint by AI dispatch and as a filter in work-order lists.
+Geographic zones used as a dispatch proximity signal and as filters in field-service lists.

-A service area is a named geographic zone — a city, a region, a postal-code cluster — that your techs cover.
-Service areas are workspace-wide and lightweight: a few fields per zone, no PostGIS required.
+A service area is a named geographic zone such as a city, region, or postal-code cluster.
+Service areas are workspace-wide and lightweight: no PostGIS setup is required.

 Why service areas matter